skupperproject/skupper-website/input/start/index.md

 To securely form a connection between namespaces, Skupper requires a secret token that signifies permission to connect.
-The `skupper connection-token` command generates a token, and the `skupper connect` command uses the token to authorize a new connection.
+The `skupper connection-token` command generates a token, and the `skupper connect` command uses the token to establish a new connection.

 You can connect as many namespaces as you wish.
 Once a namespace is connected, it can access services on any other connected namespace.